nspired-tech/hackathon-the-inspector/README.md

-# hackathon-tunnel-vision
+# The Inspector

 Hackathon project intended to improve the deployment process for open source projects.
-Tunnel vision creates an easier way to surface errors within your unit tests.
+The Inspector creates an easier way to surface errors within your unit tests.

 ## Running the tests